AntoineSoetewey/statsandr/content/faq.md

 Alternatively, you can check all articles with the tag "[Basics](/tags/basics/)".

-## 5. Can I use your code or material in my own project?
+## 5. Can I reuse or translate the content of your blog?

 Yes, but bear in mind that I take no responsibility for the code or the results you obtain from it.